 In vegetation detection task, color and texture information are used in training stage.
 Firstly, some keyframes containing vegetation are extracted from video (typically 20 keyframes).
-Then for each keyframe, a vegetation patch (typically 48pixel\48pixel) is randomly selected and segmented by hand as our training samples.
+Then for each keyframe, a vegetation patch (typically 48pixel48pixel) is randomly selected manually as our training samples.
 The training samples should be chosen as variously as possible so that different illumination conditions are considered.
-Secondly, a color lookup table is constructed in which each item represents the importance of a certain color for vegetation.
-A novel metrics CF\IRF (Color Frequency and Inverse Region Frequency) is introduced to calculate the weight of each item in the color lookup table, i.e. color importance.
+Secondly, we discretize the RGB color space into 4096 color values.
+Then a color lookup table is constructed in which each item represents the importance of a certain color for vegetation.
+A novel metrics CFIRF (Color Frequency and Inverse Region Frequency) is introduced to calculate the weight of each item in the color lookup table, i.e. color importance.
 Meanwhile, a texture classifier is trained using the Gabor feature.
 We choose Support Vector Machine (SVM) as the classifier and choose 4 scales, 6 orientations for the Gabor filter bank.

-When estimating if any vegetation exists in a keyframe, we firstly divide each keyframe to 8\6 rectangle patches.
+When estimating if any vegetation exists in a keyframe, we firstly divide each keyframe to 86 rectangle patches.
 Then, trained color lookup table and texture classifier are used to estimate the possibility of vegetation presence in each patch.
 Patch with large possibility is named "vegetation-like patch".
 Whether the keyframe has the vegetation or not depends on the number and presence possibility of vegetation-like patches.
-Here we simply sum up the possibility of all vegetation-like patches as the final score.
+Here we simply sum up the possibility of all vegetation-like patches as the final ranking value for each keyframe.

-Figure 2.
-Special Scene feature extraction Evaluation (Average Precision)
+Figure 3.
+Evaluation on special vegetation detection system (Average Precision)